Use the Knowledge Base AI to help improve your Cloud Posture

 04 Choose Expand all and click on the name (link) of the Azure subscription that you want to examine.

-05 In the left navigation panel, under Settings, select Defender plans, and choose Settings and monitoring.
+05 In the left navigation panel, under Settings, select Defender plans, and choose Settings & monitoring.

-06 On the Settings & monitoring page, ensure that Defender plans is set to All, and check the configuration status of each supported extension (component), available in the Status column.
-If one or more extensions have their Status set to Off, the automatic provisioning extensions are not fully enabled for the selected Azure subscription.
+06 On the Settings & monitoring page, ensure that Defender plans is set to All, and check the configuration status of each supported extension (component or agent), available in the Status column.
+If one or more extensions have their Status set to Off, auto-provisioning extensions are not fully enabled for the selected Azure subscription.

 07 Repeat steps no. 4 – 6 for each Microsoft Azure subscription created within your Azure account.